 Who are the Perfect Clients for a Hard Money Loan?

 Real estate investors rely on hard money loans for a variety of reasons.
 The primary reason is the capability of lenders to fund loans at a fast pace: in fact, the loan can often be funded within a week.
 Compare that to the month or month-and-a-half processing from the bank.
-These hard money loans can get you the money swiftly and with fewer requirements.
+These loans can get you the money swiftly and with fewer requirements.
 Processing for hard money loans can take a day or two, with the approval notice coming on the same day, and the money before the week is out.

 This ease of getting the cash is very helpful for keeping real estate investors on top of their A-game.
 Sometimes, properties have many competing bids, so a quick sale is a primary goal.
 Having cold, hard cash to offset an offer will set the buyer apart from the rest of the pack.

-Hard money lenders can easily look past these issues as long as the borrower has sufficient funds to make the loan payments and has sufficient equity invested in the collateral property.
+Private lenders can easily look past these issues as long as the borrower has sufficient funds to make the loan payments and has sufficient equity invested in the collateral property.

 The interest rates for hard money loans vary with different lenders and different regions.
 To illustrate, hard money lenders in California generally have lower rates than other parts of the country.
-This is because the extreme competition among hard money lenders there have driven the price lower.
+This is because the extreme competition among hard money lenders there has driven the price lower.
 Regardless of region, all hard money lenders take on more risk, so their interest rates are higher than with traditional loans.
 Rates range from 10 – 15%, depending on the specific lender and the perceived risk.

 The maximum loan amount is determined by the ratio of the loan amount to the value of a property, known as the LTV, or loan-to-value ratio.
-This means most hard money lenders will only lend up to 65-75% of the current property value.
+This means most lenders will only lend up to 65-75% of the current property value.
 Some lenders will base their rates on the after repair value (ARV) of the property.

-Hard money loans are designed for a specific purpose.
+These loans are designed for a specific purpose.
 If you find that you need one to catch a quick deal, then go right ahead.
 The higher interest rates may seem daunting in the beginning, but the positive benefits of acquiring funds (and the property!) quickly, and obtaining financing after all the banks have rejected you will outweigh the extra cost.